Press-Telegram: History

 In September 1897, the twice-weekly Long Beach Press was founded by John D. Palmer and Mr. Smith.
 The two quickly bought the facility of the Long Beach Breaker to utilize for their business.
 J.A.
 Miller bought the Press from them and edited it for seven years until he sold it in 1904 to A.C.
 Malone, the paper's business manager.
 Malone sold out to a company called Press Publishing, of which J.P.
 Baumgartner was heavily invested.

 Baumgartner was president of the National Editorial Association.
 He secured control of the Press after buying out C.L.
 Day and sold it.
 In December 1910, the Press was acquired from Baumgartner by A.J.
 Hosking and brothers Charles H. Prisk and William F. Prisk.
 In 1924, the Long Beach Press merged with the Long Beach Daily Telegram.
 W.F.
 Frisk was made company president and Belle McCord Roberts made vice president.
 Frank M. Selover was named editor.
 In 1932, the Press-Telegram bought and absorbed the Long Beach Daily Sun.

-In 1952, the Long Beach Independent (founded in 1938) merged with the Press-Telegram, with the Independent becoming the newspaper's morning edition and the Press-Telegram the evening edition.
-In 1954, the Press-Telegram and Independent were acquired by the Ridder family, who owned a dozen papers, along with several radio and television stations.
+In 1952, the Press-Telegram and Independent were acquired by the Ridder family, who owned a dozen papers, along with several radio and television stations.
 The two Long Beach papers had a combined circulation of approximately 243,000 at their peak in the late 1960s, under publisher Daniel Ridder and executive editor Miles Sines, making them the second largest printed news source in the Los Angeles area, behind the Los Angeles Times and ahead of the strike-decimated Herald-Examiner.
+Soon after the purchase, the Long Beach Independent (founded in 1938) merged with the Press-Telegram, with the Independent becoming the newspaper's morning edition and the Press-Telegram the evening edition.

 In 1974, Ridder Publications Inc. merged with Knight Newspapers Inc. to form Knight Ridder.
 In 1981, the Independent was discontinued.
 In 1997, Knight Ridder sold the Press-Telegram to Garden State Newspapers Inc., an affiliate MediaNews Group.
 Garden State later became the Los Angeles Newspaper Group.
 In 2011, the paper eliminated its sports, photography, and features departments.
 Some of the eliminated positions were picked up by the Torrance Daily Breeze, a sibling publication.
 In 2013, MediaNews Group and 21st Century Media merged into Digital First Media.